CMU-313/fall-2021-hw4-sleepygit/README.md

 # Software Engineering for Machine Learning Assignment

-(a) Clear documentation for your API.
-(How it should be called, what data it expects, any pre-conditions for the service, and how to understand the output).
+<h2>(a) Clear documentation for your API.
+(How it should be called, what data it expects, any pre-conditions for the service, and how to understand the output).</h2>

 <u><b>How the model should be called: </b></u>
 <br></br>